-This requirement does not preclude the inclusion of other codes, such as postal codes, or Environment Canada Canadian Location Codes (CLC).
-More precise means of location identification, such as geospatial polygons, are encouraged to accurately describe the area to which the alert pertains.
+Note that this requirement does not preclude the inclusion of geocodes from alternate code lists, such as postal codes, or Environment Canada Canadian Location Codes (CLC).

+More precise means of location identification, such as geospatial polygons, are encouraged to more accurately identify the area to which the alert pertains.
+As such, future requirements for a geocode in a CAP-CP message may well become deprecated.

-XI.
+XII.
 CAP-CP Rules

 This section identifies specific requirements, constraints, and recommendations associated with the CAP-CP.
-Reference Standard content is included for reference and illustration only.
-Differences in Reference Standard interpretations, if any, are unintended and do not mean to override the Reference Standard.
+Reference Standard content is included for reference and comparison only.
+Differences in Reference Standard interpretations, unless specifically noted, are unintended and do not mean to override the Reference Standard.